zakanddev/Google-AI-Studio/README.md

 AI Flappy Game reimagines a classic mobile game by putting creative control in the hands of the player.
 Instead of a single, static theme, players can generate endless visual styles using the Gemini AI.
 Want to play as a "cyberpunk corgi flying through a neon-lit Tokyo"?
 Just type it in, and the game's assets are generated on the fly.

-This project serves as a showcase for building dynamic, user-driven content with modern web technologies and powerful generative AI models.
+This project serves as a showcase for building dynamic, user-driven content with modern web technologies and powerful generative AI models, with a strong focus on performance and user experience.

 ## Core Features

 - **AI-Powered Theme Generation**: The core of the app.
-Users provide a text prompt, and the Gemini API generates a JSON object describing the theme, along with two images (character and background).
+Users provide a text prompt, and the Gemini API generates a complete theme, including a character sprite, a scrolling background, and a vertically-tileable texture for the pipe obstacles.
+- **High-Performance Canvas Rendering**: To ensure a smooth framerate, the game avoids slow DOM manipulation for animations.
+It leverages the HTML5 Canvas API to efficiently draw the character, all pipes, and visual effects, managed by a central game loop.
+- **GPU-Accelerated Motion**: Uses CSS `transform` properties for background scrolling and character positioning, offloading animation work to the GPU for a jank-free experience on all devices.
+- **Client-Side Image Processing**: Features a robust, on-the-fly chroma keying process that removes the background from the AI-generated character sprite directly in the browser, demonstrating advanced image manipulation techniques.
 - **Classic Mode**: A pre-built, offline-ready theme is included so users can play instantly without using the AI.
 - **Dynamic Gameplay**: The game's difficulty scales exponentially, increasing pipe speed and shrinking the pipe gap every 5 points for a challenging experience.
 - **Progressive Web App (PWA)**: Fully installable on mobile devices, with offline capabilities thanks to a Service Worker.
 All core game logic and the "Classic Mode" are available offline after the first visit.